Hey TOFI people, you may be thin but are you really healthy?

 Shockingly, children are also suffering as a result of internal visceral fat!
 So, what is causing it and what can be done?

-In summary, according to Dr Robert Lustig, the root cause is mainly NAFLD-Non-Alcoholic Fatty Liver Disease.
-NAFLD leads to insulin resistance, potentially leading to consistently raised blood glucose levels, type 2 diabetes and calcification.
+In summary, according to Dr Robert Lustig, visceral fat – NAFLD-Non-Alcoholic Fatty Liver Disease. leads to insulin resistance & consistently raised blood glucose levels and can cause type 2 diabetes and calcification.

 Of course you can also have Fatty Liver Disease from alcohol but we assume your kids are not drinking alcohol:-)